eandresr/aircalltest/README.md

     usr@localhost:/opt/repos/aircalltest/code/cicd/codecommit$ terraform init -backend-config=../../../env/dev/cicd/codecommit/backend.tfvars

-as we can see aboce our current path is /opt/repos/aircalltest/code/cicd/codecommit, regarding the project: <code/cicd/codecommit>, so the relative path of the variables should have <../../../env>
+as we can see above our current path is /opt/repos/aircalltest/code/cicd/codecommit, regarding the project: <code/cicd/codecommit>, so the relative path of the variables should have <../../../env>

 PLAN/APPLY
 ------------------